spelunky-fyi/overlunky/README.md

 **[Download the latest release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract anywhere.
 Run the program, leave it running and then start your game, or the other way around!
 Overlunky doesn't do any permanent changes to your game, it only exists when you run it.

 ## Troubleshooting
-  - If your game crashes when launching Overlunky or it just closes and you don't get the overlay in game:
+  - If your game crashes when launching Overlunky or it just closes and you don't ever see the overlay in game:
     + Make sure you are running the latest version of each.
-We don't support old game versions.
+We don't support old game versions and sometimes not the too recent ones either.
-    + Make sure your antivirus is not blocking it.
+    + Make sure your antivirus is not blocking it. **This is very likely if you're using one.**

-## Current issues
-  - **Your antivirus will probably block this** because of the way it hooks the game, you have to add an exception if you are using AV.
-  - If you're playing with keyboard, the keys you type in the overlay still activate in the game too.
-  - Mouse clicks are only translated correctly with the default zoom (the one set with F3), e.g. they're not accurate inside shops or when the game otherwise decides to zoom in.
-  - Mouse clicks are also translated wrong if playing fullscreen on non 16:9 resolution with black bars.
-  - If you teleport while ledge grabbing or touching anything with physics, that thing is coming with you.
-Including - but not limited to - mounts, push blocks, ladders and colossal space ship heads.
+  - If your game crashes when actually trying to use the tools:
+    + We're not currently compatible with modlunky2, sorry!
+    + Some entities just crash the game, try to avoid them next time.